 Insurtech web app development guide – here’s what you are missing

-Below are the answers to the important decisions you will be faced with.
-My advice will guide you towards an fast, intuitive, easy-to-use app that provides the frictionless user experience customers deserve and expect.
+Below are the answers to the important decisions facing you.
+This advice will guide you towards a fast, intuitive, easy-to-use app that provides the frictionless user experience customers deserve and expect.

 Which is best – native mobile apps or a web app?

 A native mobile app is installed directly on your smartphone and usually works with no internet connection.
 Native apps are built specifically for a phone’s operating system – Android or IOS (iPhone), meaning that an app developed for iOS won’t work on an Android phone.
 Consequently, they are more expensive to develop and maintain as you have two rather than one app.

 A web app is usually online only, works via your smartphone, tablet or PC web browser, but requires internet connection to work.
 They are generally cheaper to build than native apps as you only have 1 version to build and manage.

 |Web aps||Native Apps|